Bremer Bank Review: Regional Banking With Flexible Account Options

 Bremer Bank Money Market Accounts

-The interest rates are good for an account with this type of flexibility, but the balance requirement to get the highest available rate is unrealistic.
+The interest rates were good for Bremer money market accounts, but the balance requirement to get the highest available rate was a bit unrealistic.

 Bremer Bank Money Market Accounts